 Yes.
 Financial aid is intended both to remove financial barriers for families who cannot afford the cost of an education beyond high school and to fill in the gap for families who can afford only part of the cost.

 The Pell Grant is a federal form of need-based financial aid and does not have to be repaid.
 Applicants must be undergraduate students who have not earned a bachelor's degree.
-Each applicant must be a U.S. citizen, or an eligible noncitizen, and needs to have a high school diploma or an HSED/GED or to demonstrate the ability to benefit from the program.
+Each applicant must be a U.S. citizen, or an eligible noncitizen, and needs to have a high school diploma or an HiSET/GED or to demonstrate the ability to benefit from the program.

 The amount of the grant depends on both the student's EFC and several other factors.
 These factors are the student's cost of attendance (tuition and fees, room and board, books, supplies, and so on) and the amount of time the student attends school (whether the student goes to school for a full academic year or less and whether the student is full-time or part-time).
 An eligible part-time student can receive a Pell Grant.
 The amount awarded, however, will be less than for a full-time student.
 An applicant may receive only one Pell Grant in an award year and may not receive Pell Grant funds from more than one school at a time.

 With the Subsidized Federal Stafford Loan, no interest accumulates while the student is enrolled in school because the government is subsidizing it during the deferment period.
-Interest begins to accumulate after the six month grace period that begins once the student graduates or drops below half time enrollment.
+Interest begins to accumulate after the six-month grace period that begins once the student graduates or drops below half time enrollment.
 With the Unsubsidized Federal Stafford Loan, interest accumulates immediately after the loan is disbursed.
 The student will be billed quarterly while attending school.
 If the student does not pay the interest, it will be deferred.
 However, we recommend student pay the interest on unsubsidized loans because if they do not, they will owe more than they received as the interest is capitalized (added to the principal).

 The formula for determining the maximum dollar amount is the cost of the attendance minus the financial aid received.
-Check with the SWCC financial aid office and they will do the calculation for you.
+Check with the SWCC Financial Aid Office and they will do the calculation for you.